If you’ve ever driven in snow, you know sometimes the car does NOT go the way you want it to go.

 Goal achievement can give you a similar experience.

-If you’ve set a goal, and you’re doing all you know to steer toward it, it can be unnerving to find yourself heading towards something else instead.
+If you’re doing all you can to steer toward your goal, it can be unnerving to find yourself heading towards something else instead.

 Such an experience can be just as frightening as driving on the freeway in winter weather at high speeds, and hitting a patch of black ice.

 When we lived in Utah, I had that experience more than once.
 Gratefully, I had been taught that if your car begins to spin out of control, you’re supposed to momentarily turn the steering wheel into the direction of the swerve.

 In other words, if I want to drive straight, but the back of my car is skidding to the left, I should turn my steering wheel to the left, just long enough to regain traction, and then I’ll be in control again so I can straighten out.
 It’s not an intuitive thing to do when you’ve lost control of your car.
 The instinctive thing to do is to freeze and slam on your brakes.
 But doing so actually exacerbates the problem, and can accelerate the spin.
 Not only does braking make things worse, but so can putting on the gas.

 Truly, there is only one smart solution: steer TOWARD the direction you wish to avoid.

 Like a driver on black ice, you might be feeling like your finances are spinning out of control, and instinct might tell you to just slam on the brakes.
 Stop investing in yourself.
 Stop dreaming.
 Stop hoping.
 Stop trying.
 But doing these things can cause the situation to to spin out of control even faster.